 I make sure that I specify the exact amounts of feed to give each group of animals and also where to put the feed.
 In my hen house, I use pans right now for their feed.
 I often feed them outside of the hen house unless it’s raining, then the pans are moved into the hen house and picked up in the evening.

 When Emerson and I got married we were out of town for 3 weeks.
-One week in Texas and two in Canada on our honeymoon.
 This just proves that it’s not impossible to vacation while running a homestead!
 Granted, we were very lucky and only had to pay a sitter the first week.
 The second week my mother-in-law came and held down the fort.
-Within those three weeks, no-one had to buy feed for my animals.
+Within those three weeks, no-one had to buy feed for my animals because I had properly been preparing for vacation.
 I lined the metal trash cans with a trash bag and I poured the amount of feed needed for three weeks in them along with the scoop.

-When I go out of town I try to make things as easy as possible for my sitter.
-So, aside from providing enough feed for the animals, I make sure watering is an easy task.
-This means I make sure that all hoses are in working condition and maybe I’ll switch out a shorter hose for a longer hose if it’ll better reach where the waterers are.
 For my rabbits, I’m working on a 5-gallon bucket watering system and adding a hose closer to their hutches.
 Right now I have five rabbits with two water bottles each.
-Although I rarely have to fill up any more than 5 water bottles a day, and usually it’s more like 3, it does happen.
-In the future, my sitter will just have to top off a 5-gallon bucket with water and go on their merry way instead of lugging 3-10 water bottles to the outside sink.
+Although I rarely have to fill up any more than 5 water bottles a day it does happen.
+In the future, my sitter will just have to top off a 5-gallon bucket.
+Talk about preparing for vacation!

 You might be wondering how cleaning has anything at all to do with letting someone sit your homestead.
 Right now, I’m on a week-long vacation in Kentucky and my in-laws are watching the animals.
 I cleaned out the hen house, added bedding, switched the layer box bedding, and cleaned their water containers out.
 For the rabbits, I scooped the drop pans.
 I emptied and refilled the duck pond and weeded the gardens.
-Not only does this make it far more pleasant for the sitter, it also means I have a little less work to do when I get back.
+This makes it far more pleasant for the sitter while I’m on vacation and I have a little less work to do when I get back because I prepared.
 Or at least I don’t have double the weeds to pull!

-It’s not impossible to vacation while running a homestead, and I know I’ve said it before but it’s true.
-We don’t get away often but we’re fortunate enough to get away a couple times a year.
-I miss the homestead dearly right now but I know that I’ve prepared the space well and my sitters should’ve had a problem running it.
-The animals will be fed and watered and the gardens will be thriving when I return.
+It’s not impossible to vacation while running a homestead.
+We don’t get away often but we’re fortunate enough to get away a couple of times a year.
+I miss the homestead dearly right now but I know that I’ve prepared the space well.
+My sitters should’ve had a problem running it.
+This way the animals will be fed and watered and the gardens will be thriving when I return.
 And it all started with a list.
 I’d love to hear what steps you take before vacationing away from your homestead!
 Happy homesteading, Y’all!